Opinion | The Biden administration needs to fix its message to asylum seekers

 There are two difficulties here.
 First, it’s not clear why Biden still has yet to lift the restriction imposed under Title 42.
 As Gelernt pointed out, this must only be used in the interest of public health, and not to “control migration.”

-Mayjorkas’ framing of the issue makes it sound as if the latter is part of the goal, i.e., to buy time to rebuild the system.
-And as Gerlent noted, DHS — an enormous agency with all sorts of resources — surely has the capacity to test arriving migrants for covid in a way that protects public health.
+Mayorkas’ framing of the issue makes it sound as if the latter is part of the goal, i.e., to buy time to rebuild the system.
+And as Gelernt noted, DHS — an enormous agency with all sorts of resources — surely has the capacity to test arriving migrants for covid in a way that protects public health.

 What’s more, under the current policy, asylum seekers are being expelled without even getting a hearing.
 And our commitments to international human rights laws and norms dictate that they must get a fair hearing and due process.